danwillett/national-park-planner/README.md

     * on clicking the remove button, the saved park will be removed from the Saved Parks.
 5. The Clear button next to the List of Parks clears the search selection and the Local Storage so the user can start a new search.
 6. The Clear Saved Parks button clears the Saved Parks from the Local Storage and from the application.
+7. The website is responsive and will work on smaller screens.

 ![Screenshot](./assets/images/Screenshot.JPG)